Jae-Won Jang's Resume

 Intern

-• Development of analytics modules for the AIM Suite project to measure customer engagement with digital displays in the store.
+• Developed analytics modules for the AIM Suite to measure customer engagement with in-store digital displays.

-• Evaluated MongoDB integration for production deployment, assessing scalability, data modeling, and system compatibility.
+• Evaluated MongoDB for production deployment, analyzing scalability, data modeling trade-offs, and system integration constraints.

 • MongoDB